 “We have tried in each match to have fun out there and I have reminded Eden every match to just enjoy it and not have any expectations because it is our first Wimbledon here.
 At times if you do get too serious you lose that energy and buzz and the bond you have out on the court.
 So we have tried to have that bit of fun.”
 Evan Hoyt

-Evan and Eden played against eighth seeds Ivan Dodig of Croatia and Chinese Taipei’s Latisha Chan in their quarter final match.
+Evan and Eden came up against the 8th seeds Ivan Dodig of Croatia and Chinese Taipei’s Latisha Chan in their quarter final match.
 They had a flying start opening up a 4-1 lead by breaking Chan’s serve, but Silva was broken twice as Dodig and Chan fought back to win the opening set.

-In the second set Evan served at 5-3, but unfortunately the pair could not force a set point and four games in a row left Chan serving for victory.
+Evan served for the second set at 5-3, but unfortunately the pair could not force a set point and four games in a row left Chan serving for victory.

 A great returning game from the British pair gave them another life as they forced a tie-break and they looked to be taking it to a decider as they led 4-1 and 5-3.

-But Dodig and Chan rallied and saw it out in straight sets winning four successive points.
-Final score 7-5 7-6.
+But Dodig and Chan rallied and saw it out in straight sets winning four successive points to win 7-5 7-6.